 How to actually get some sleep.
 Speaking from personal experience here – alcohol will only make your sleep worse on a long haul flight.
 Do.
 Not.
 Drink.
 Booze.
 Chamomile tea actually proved quite helpful in lulling me to sleep, as did the world’s best eyemask and neck pillow.
-I use the airline provided pillow as a lower back support, my own neck pillow to cradle my head, and used my steeped chamomile teabags (wrapped in tissues) as compresses for my eyes before I slipped the eyemask on top.
+I use the airline provided pillow as a lower back support, my own neck pillow to cradle my head, and will apply eye masks (I love these and these) before I slip on the eyemask.
 The skin under your eyes is the most delicate, and this tip significantly helps keep it hydated in flight.

 Quench your thirst.
 I purchase the largest bottle of water available before boarding the flight, and will usually have it refilled by the flight attendants during the flight.
 Hydration is everything.
 I try to avoid heavy foods (read – bread, rice, meat) in flight as well – you’re not burning many calories by sitting on your bum for hours on end.
 Pre-ordering the strict vegetarian/vegan option is key – the food is usually decent (and vegetable-rich) and it’s served before everyone else gets their meals.
 As for snacks, I’ll bring along vegetable sticks, fresh fruit (NOT bananas – the smell is too strong), and almonds.